Higher level BGG reciprocity for current algebras: Introduction

-We also present the non-symmetric counterparts of Theorem \ref{f-filt} in \S \ref{sec:statement}.
+We also present the non-symmetric counterparts of Theorem~\ref{f-filt} in \S\ref{sec:statement}.

-We remark that the $k=1$ case of (\ref{Intro-Extorth2}) is (\ref{Intro-Extorth}), and their non-symmetric counterparts are contained in \cite{CK18}.
-Theorem \ref{f-filt} asserts that we have a structure on $\mathcal C$ similar to highest weight categories \cite{CPS88}.
-However, the natural ordering that makes $\mathcal C$ into a highest weight category must distinguish grading shifts of $W^{(k)}_\la$ as essentially different objects.
-This is inconsistent with our formulation (as our index set is the set of weights of $\g$ instead of $\tg$, that has no grading part), and hence we do not pursue this issue here.
+We remark that the $k=1$ case of~\eqref{Intro-Extorth2} is~\eqref{Intro-Extorth}, and their non-symmetric counterparts are contained in~\cite{CK18}.
+Theorem~\ref{f-filt} asserts that $\mathcal{C}$ possesses a structure similar to that of highest weight categories~\cite{CPS88,BS24}.
+In fact, if we also incorporate the grading into the structure, then we deduce that $W_\la^{(k)}$ and $\bigl( \bW_\la^{(k)} \bigr)^{\vee}$ can be naturally understood as standard/costandard modules in a certain graded category (Corollary~\ref{cor:Whw} and Remark~\ref{rem:hw}).
+From this perspective, our relation~\eqref{Intro-Extorth2} exactly matches the $\mathrm{Ext}$-vanishing expected from the framework of highest weight theory.
+Hence, Theorem~\ref{f-filt}(3) may be regarded as the higher-level analogue of~\eqref{Intro-Extorth}, and Theorem~\ref{f-filt}(5) may be considered as the higher-level analogue of the BGG reciprocity (\cite{CI15}).

-Except for the $k=1$ case and the first two items, the only previously known case of Theorem \ref{f-filt} is the existence of a filtration of $W_\la^{(k)}$ by $\{W_\mu^{(k+1)}\}_{\la \in P^+}$ when $\g$ is of types $\mathsf{ADE}$ (Joseph-Naoi \cite{Jos06,Nao12}, see also \cite{CSSW}).
-In particular, Theorem \ref{f-filt} is new even for $\g = \mathfrak{sl} ( 2 )$ in its full generality.
-Let us add that our proof here (and consequently our proof of Corollary \ref{fcor:cbr} below) is independent of Joseph-Naoi.
+Except for the $k=1$ case and the first two items, the only previously known case of Theorem~\ref{f-filt} is the existence of a filtration of $W_\la^{(k)}$ by $\{W_\mu^{(k+1)}\}_{\mu \in P^+}$ when $\g$ is of type $\mathsf{ADE}$ (Joseph-Naoi~\cite{Jos06,Nao12}; see also~\cite{CSSW}).
+In particular, Theorem~\ref{f-filt} is new even for $\g = \mathfrak{sl}(2)$ in its full generality.
+Let us add that our proof here (and consequently our proof of Corollary~\ref{fcor:cbr} below) is independent of that of Joseph-Naoi.

-Note that we can compute $(W_{\mu}^{(k)}: W_{\la}^{(k+1)})$ by counting highest weight elements in a suitable tensor product (Demazure) crystals (Joseph \cite{Jos03}).
-There is also a(nother) combinatorial formula for $\g = \mathfrak{sl} ( 2 )$ by Biswal-Kus \cite{BK21}.
-In this sense, Theorem \ref{f-filt} yields the first effective mean to analyze the structure of infinite-dimensional Demazure modules studied in \cite{KS09,CF13,Kat18b,CK18} for an arbitrary level since the description in \cite[\S 3.3]{Jos03} {\it cannot} capture $(\bW_{\la}^{(k+1)}: \bW_{\mu}^{(k)})$ (as these modules do not contain highest weight vectors).
+Note that we can compute $(W_{\mu}^{(k)}: W_{\la}^{(k+1)})$ by counting highest weight elements in suitable tensor products of crystals (Joseph~\cite{Jos03}).
+There is also another combinatorial formula for $\g = \mathfrak{sl}(2)$ by Biswal-Kus~\cite{BK21}.
+In this sense, Theorem~\ref{f-filt} yields the first effective means to analyze the structure of the infinite-dimensional Demazure modules studied in~\cite{KS09,CF13,Kat18b,CK18} for an arbitrary level, since the description in \cite[\S3.3]{Jos03} {\it cannot} capture $(\bW_{\la}^{(k+1)}: \bW_{\mu}^{(k)})$ (as these modules do not contain highest weight vectors).